 If you wish to do the Songshan hike you should start very early, or plan to spend a night in Dengfeng or the Kung Fu hostel.

 Do YOU wanna visit the Shaolin Temple?
-Have you hiked the Songshan mountain or slept in the Kung Fu hostel?
+Have you hiked the Songshan mountain?
 Share your experience with us!